So I made a bunch of these little "window wallets". I was asked if there is a pattern. No - so I said I'd do a "picture tutorial". Here it is:

 Step 7 - Now you will have a better idea of where to trim the vinyl.
 The bottom edge should lie just above that second fold.

 Step 8 - Fold the bottom over the vinyl.
-It should all lay nice a flat at this stage.
+It should all lay nice and flat at this stage.

 Step 9 - Stitch the bottom along the vinyl side of the fold-over.
 Trim each side.
 If your zipper is longer than the wallet width, be sure the zipper pull is on the wallet - not at a zipper end.
 Don't cut it off! (above)